mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 PhD thesis [@ByrdPhD] (or one of Byrd's online talks).

-The 'Logic Programming' working group at the 2019 edition of Japanese Biohackathon researched state-of-the-art mapping between graph stores;
+The 'Logic Programming' working group at the 2019 edition of Japanese BioHackathon researched state-of-the-art mapping between graph stores;
 created methods for bridging between SPARQL and in-memory data representations using Prolog; extended the Biolink model and added Relational Biolink type inference for mediKanren.